Cocaine Addiction Treatment in Massachusetts

-Because a cocaine user will often abuse other drugs or alcohol, this polysubstance abuse may lead to complications during the cocaine detox process.
-In these instances, a medical detox may be the safest way to quit.
+Because a person who takes cocaine will often take other drugs or alcohol, this polysubstance use may lead to complications during the cocaine detox process.
+In these instances, medical detox may be the safest way to quit.
 This program involves supervision from trained staff members including medical personnel.

-Our Massachusetts cocaine addiction treatment center also offers residential drug treatment where patients live on-site and participate in a regular schedule of group and individual programs.
-Their individualized treatment plan will include both evidence-based treatment modalities as well as services designed to enhance the recovery experience.
+Our Massachusetts cocaine addiction treatment center also offers residential drug treatment where clients live on-site and participate in a regular schedule of group and individual programs.
+The client’s individualized treatment plan will include both evidence-based treatment methods as well as services designed to enhance the recovery experience.

-At Vertava Health Massachusetts, we understand that recovery from cocaine addiction is trying, but we want to help.
-Our dedicated and compassionate staff are here to help people find the right treatment program for them so they can be well on their way to lasting recovery.
-Contact us today to learn more or to get started.
+At Vertava Health Massachusetts, we understand recovery from cocaine addiction is difficult, but we’re here to help.
+Our dedicated and compassionate staff is available to help people find the right treatment program for them so they can be well on their way to lasting recovery.